Alexander Savvas

-Alexander Savvas (1907–1981) was a Greek Professor of Medicine at the Aristotle University of Thessaloniki, Faculty of Anatomy.
-He wrote a number of anatomy books and research protocols, and was influential among Greek physicians for his educational method and proficient use of Greek language and medical terminology.
+Alexander Savvas (1907–1981) was a Greek professor of medicine at the Aristotle University of Thessaloniki, Faculty of Anatomy.
+He wrote a number of anatomy books and research protocols on human anatomy, histology, and embryology, and was influential among Greek physicians for his educational method and proficient use of the Greek language and medical terminology.

 Biography

-He was born in Pergamon (now Bergama) in the Ottoman Empire on 10 March 1907.
-Son of a soap and oil trader, he was the oldest of four children of the family of Panagiotis Savva.
+He was born in Pergamon (modern-day Bergama) in the Ottoman Empire on 10 March 1907.
+The eldest of four children in the family of Panagiotis Savvas, a trader of oil and soap.
 His early school years were defined by events of the time, namely the destruction and expulsion of the Greek population in Asia Minor.
-He studied at the Municipal School of Pergamon, the Elementary School of Mytilene, in the second primary male school in Mytilene, in the historic Kydoniai Gymnasium (school of the great centers of Asia Minor), in the Demi-gymnasium of Pergamon and Athens High School.
+His education began at the Municipal School of Pergamon, continued at the Elementary School of Mytilene and the Second Boys’ Primary School in Mytilene, in the historic Kydoniai Gymnasium (one of the greatest academic centers of Asia Minor), in the Semi-gymnasium of Pergamon and finally the six-grade High School in Athens.
 He was an outstanding student throughout the course of his schooling.
-At the age of 15, his whole family faced tragic death because of the war (1922).
-After pausing his studies for two years, he ended High School with honors in Athens (1927).
+He faced tragedy at the age of 15, when his whole family perished during the Asia Minor Catastrophe (1922).
+After pausing his studies for two years, he completed High School with honors in Athens (1927).

 In 1927, he entered medical school and succeeded, especially in the course of Anatomy under Professor G. Sklavounos.

-In 1929, he was appointed assistant in Anatomy "secretary second class" and an unpaid assistant in the Laboratory of Histology-Embryology, while working to maintain himself.
+In 1929, he was appointed as an assistant in Anatomy "secretary second class" and an unpaid assistant in the Laboratory of Histology-Embryology, while working to maintain himself.
 In 1934 he received his degree with a grade of "Excellent".

-In 1939, submitted his doctoral thesis entitled "Contribution to the study of human renal artery (after own observations)", so was acclaimed Doctor of Medicine from the University of Athens, with "Excellent".
+In 1939, he submitted his doctoral thesis entitled "Contribution to the study of human renal artery (after own observations)", so was acclaimed Doctor of Medicine from the University of Athens, with "Excellent".